-If you are debating whether your horse requires a rug or not, follow this checklist to decide what is right for him:
+If you are debating whether your horse requires a rug or not, follow this checklist to decide what is right for him.

-1. How often you intend to ride - if only once a week and your horse isn’t clipped there is no real reason to rug him up unless he’s a poor doer.
+If you only ride once a week and your horse isn’t clipped, there's no real reason to rug him up unless he’s a poor doer.

-2. Your horse’s lifestyle - is he out all the time or stabled?
+Is your horse out all the time or stabled?
 Horses and ponies wintered out may need extra protection from the driving rain and therefore may need rugging.
-Unclipped stabled horses may not require rugging.

 Native ponies with a small bib clip may not need extra protection and warmth although a thoroughbred who is fully clipped will.

 Thinner-skinned horses with lighter coats such as thoroughbreds usually feeling the cold more than a Welsh Mountain Pony or Irish Cob.

-5. The weather - horses and ponies cope very well in the cold but wet and windy conditions are more challenging so consider the weather on a daily basis and remember there’s no need to put on the heavyweight if it is 12°C and sunny!
+Horses and ponies cope very well in the cold but wet and windy conditions are more challenging so consider the weather on a daily basis and remember there’s no need to put on the heavyweight if it is 12°C and sunny!

-6. Along with the decision on whether to rug or not is what type and thickness of rug to use.
+Along with the decision on whether to rug or not is what type and thickness of rug to use.
 If you’re trying to keep your horse clean over the winter, opt for a lightweight rug.